About Us

 At Rustic Barn Kennels, it is our goal to enrich the lives of you, our customers, through personal interaction as friends to friends.
 It is our desire to listen to your needs, your likes and dislikes, then guide you to a puppy friend that can be a part of your family for many years to come.

 Here at the kennels, we strive to spend time with each puppy individually, thereby developing within them a love for people.
 Usually, they respond well to our whistling calls, and come running and tumbling with much tail wagging and excited whimpering.
-They’ll even give us a through face-licking when given the chance!
+They’ll even give us a thorough face-licking when given the chance!

 More About Rustic Barn Kennels